-Join Gini von Courter for an in-depth discussion in this video Understanding sharing and collaboration, part of Up and Running with Box.
+Join Gini von Courter for an in-depth discussion in this video Understanding sharing and collaboration, part of Learning Box.

 - When we're talking about software…like Word or Excel, we'll often use the word…share and collaborate almost interchangeably.…I shared a file with you and that makes us collaborators…or we're collaborating on a shared file.…But there is a distinction in box…and it's a distinction worth noting.…When I share, what I'm doing is I'm sending a link…to a file or to a folder to one or more individuals.…I might send them three different files or folder,…but in any event I'm sending one or more persons a link.…